chaos-mesh/website/versioned_docs/version-2.5.2/extend-chaos-daemon-interface.md

 :::note

-It's recommended to read [Chaos Mesh architecture](architecture.md) before you go forward.
+It's recommended to read [the architecture of Chaos Mesh](./overview.md#architecture-overview) before you go forward.

 :::